30 Jun 2019

 So, you should ask one another - why did you come to church?
 And then followed by - I came to church to die.
 Can, can, can you say that?
 I know you may not mean it but it's okay, just say it, registers.
 Why did you come to church?
 OK, now you know you look at each other and say that, alright.

-Why did you come to church services?
+Why did you come to church service?
 I came to church to die.
 You know why?
 Because coming to a worship service is about coming to follow Jesus.
 And if you want to follow Jesus, you must be willing to die.
 You see many people think coming to church is a kind of entertainment.
 “Oh, I like the music.”
 “I like the singing.”
 “The pastor quite funny sometimes.
 I can listen to him, better than staying at home.”
 “I don't mind coming, got free food some more.”

 So, we think that coming to church is about entertainment, satisfying our lust for stuff, for entertainment.
 “And why not!
 God will give me blessings.
 God will give me health.
 God will give me wealth.”
 But do you realize that's not what worship is all about?
 What is worship?
 Worship, if I understand it correctly like in Romans 12, it is to be a living sacrifice.

 Worship is about dying.
 It's giving up what is valuable to me because I feel, I believe that the God I worship is far more valuable than whatever I give up.
 So, when I gather in a worship service, I'm gathering to die, to die to my self-will, in order to live God's will.
-And so Jesus is saying, “If you want to follow me, I'm living for the will of God, I go to die to self.
+And so Jesus is saying, “If you want to follow me, I'm living for the will of God, I've got to die to self.
 And if you want to follow me, you got to deny yourself and take up the cross.”

 Do you know what is a discipleship group?
 We have discipleship groups in our church and people think discipleship groups are groups where you meet up to study the Bible, get some knowledge, get some information, pray a little, support one another, hug a bit, cry a bit and say, “Hey, what a great experience we’ve had!”